 As one of the world’s most distinctive solo artists, Sting has received an additional 10 Grammy Awards, two Brits, a Golden Globe, an Emmy, four Oscar nominations (most recently for “The Empty Chair” from JIM: The James Foley Story), a TONY nomination, Billboard Magazine’s Century Award, and MusiCares 2004 Person of the Year.
 Also a member of the Songwriters Hall of Fame, in December 2014 he received the Kennedy Center Honors, and most recently was given The American Music Award of Merit.
 Throughout his enduring career, he has sold close to 100 million albums from his combined work with The Police and as a solo artist.

 Sting’s support for human rights organizations such as the Rainforest Fund, Amnesty International and Live Aid mirrors his art in its universal outreach.
 Along with wife Trudie Styler, Sting founded the Rainforest Fund in 1989 to protect both the world’s rainforests and the indigenous people living there.
 Together they have held 18 benefit concerts to raise funds and awareness for our planet’s endangered resources.
 Since its inception, the Rainforest Fund has expanded to a network of interconnected organizations working in more than 20 countries over three continents.

 - Friday, September 1, 2017 -- 8:00 PM Add to cal

 All dates, acts, times, and ticket prices are subject to change at any time without notice.
-All ticket prices increase $5.00 on the day of show.
+Ticket prices may increase on the day of show.